-Researchers are studying how molecular breast cancer subtypes may become useful in planning treatment and developing new therapies.
+Researchers are studying how molecular subtypes of breast cancer may be useful in planning treatment and developing new therapies.
 Most studies divide breast cancer into four major molecular subtypes:

 - Luminal A

 - HER2 type

 These same subtypes also appear in ductal carcinoma in situ [38-39].

 Other less common molecular subtypes have also been described including normal breast-like, apocrine molecular type and claudin-low type.
 Breast cancers that do not fall into any of these subtypes are often listed as unclassified.